Uvs Lake: Protected sites

-Lake Uvs Basin
+Basin

-The Uvs Lake is the terminal basin for the Uvs Lake Basin, which covers an area of 70,000 km^{2} and represents one of the best-preserved natural steppe landscapes of Eurasia.
+Uvs Lake is the terminal basin for the Uvs Lake Basin, which covers an area of 70,000 km^{2} and represents one of the best-preserved natural steppe landscapes of Eurasia.
 The border between Mongolia and Russia runs through the northern periphery of the basin.
 Here the world's most northern desert meets the world's most southern tundra zone.
-Apart from the Uvs Lake, the basin comprises several smaller lakes.
+Apart from Uvs Lake, the basin comprises several smaller lakes.
 As these lakes lie to the north of other inland seas of Central Asia, they are of key importance for waterfowl migration.